The Ultimate Textbook Purchasing Guide

-I hope that this guide has demystified the process of of purchasing textbooks for you.
-I wanted to talk about a variety of textbook related topics in this article and I hope that this guide provides you a great place to start in the textbook debate.
+I hope that this guide has demystified the process of purchasing textbooks for you.
+I wanted to talk about a variety of textbook-related topics in this article and I hope that this guide provides you a great place to start in the textbook debate.

 This is super helpful, thanks!
 I also like to find out if other students at my school are selling the books I need since they have had (potentially) the same exact classes as I am taking.
 My school even has a facebook group for buying and selling textbooks!